-Dr Mathew Guest, BA (Nottingham), MA, PhD (Lancaster)
+Professor Mathew Guest, BA (Nottingham), MA, PhD (Lancaster), FRSA

-I have been based in Durham since 2001, researching and teaching mainly in the sociology of religion, and most particularly in the sociology of contemporary Christianity within advanced western cultures.
-I studied theology at the University of Nottingham and then Religious Studies followed by a PhD in Sociology at Lancaster.
+I have been based in Durham since 2001, researching and teaching in the sociology of religion, and most particularly in the sociology of contemporary Christianity within advanced western cultures.
+I studied theology at the University of Nottingham and then Religious Studies followed by a PhD in Sociology at the University of Lancaster.
 My doctoral work focused on the evangelical movement in the UK, challenged the widely held assumption that the forces of modernity inevitably erode the boundaries of religious community, and explored how the resources of the evangelical tradition are mobilised in negotiating the challenges that contemporary British society presents before it.
-I developed and updated this research in my book, Evangelical Identity and Contemporary Culture: A Congregational Study in Innovation (Paternoster, 2007).
-The theoretical concerns of this project continue to be a central research interest, although my interests now centre less on localised communities and more on evangelical cultural accommodation on a global scale.
-This has to do with my interest in globalisation theory and how this sheds light on the construction of evangelical identities in contemporary Western cultures.
-In particular, I am interested in examining the relationship between evangelical parties on either side of the Atlantic and the way in which this relationship creates a pool of resources that thrive within a globalised context.
+This research gave rise to a number of published essays and further projects on the evangelical movement, as well my volume Evangelical Identity and Contemporary Culture: A Congregational Study in Innovation (Paternoster, 2007).

 My general interest in the sociology of religion is reflected in the postgraduate students whose research I supervise, both on the PhD and the Doctor of Theology and Ministry programmes.
-Current projects include topics such as conspiracy theories as a lens for religious identity, the emerging church in the USA, and the role of lay ministry in the Roman Catholic parish.
+Current projects include topics such as conspiracy theories as a lens for religious identity, the relationship between the British evangelical movement and social class identities, and the experience of ‘short-term mission’ among US Christians.
 All of my postgraduate research students are engaged in the empirical study of contemporary Christianity, and I would be more than happy to engage in email correspondence with further candidates who wish to pursue a project within this broad field, or one related to it.

-At the undergraduate level I work alongside Professor Douglas Davies and Dr Jonathan Miles-Watson within the broad field of the study of religion.
+At the undergraduate level I work alongside Professor Douglas Davies, Dr Jonathan Miles-Watson and Dr Sitna Quiroz within the broad field of the study of religion.
 Each of us works from a social scientific perspective and emphasise the importance of studying religion as a lived phenomenon.
-I contribute lectures to The Study of Religion (level 1), teach Religion in Contemporary Britain (level 2), and co-teach a 3rd year module in The Sociology of Conservative Protestantism, which uses sociological methods to examine innovations in the contemporary western Christian tradition, including fundamentalism, apocalyptic Christianity and post-evangelicalism.
-I also offer a taught Masters level module on Religion, Modernity and Identity, which deals with the challenges that the processes of modernisation and the modern age bring to bear on issues of religious identity, covering such topics as postmodernity, globalisation, consumer culture and the rise of the World Wide Web.
+I contribute lectures to The Study of Religion (level 1), teach Religion in Contemporary Britain (level 2), and teach a 3rd year module in The Sociology of Conservative Protestantism, which usessociological methods to examine innovations in the contemporary western Christian tradition, including fundamentalism, apocalyptic Christianity and post-evangelicalism.

 - Guest, Mathew, Aune, Kristin, Sharma, Sonya & Warner, Rob (2013).
 Christianity and the University Experience: Understanding Student Faith.
 London: Bloomsbury.